Skip to main content

 Biography

 Dr Lukas Simkus is a teacher and researcher in the fields of international economic law, banking law, European law, financial law, and trusts at the Durham Law School.
-He is also a member of the Durham European Law Institute (DELI) and Institute of Commercial and Corporate Law (ICCL).
+He is also an Advance HE Fellow and a member of the Durham European Law (DELI) and Commercial and Corporate Law (ICCL) institutes.

 As a former senior associate at an international law firm and a co-founder of a technology start-up, Lukas has substantial experience in international banking, investment law, e-money regulation, corporate establishment rules, and regulation of cross-border asset relocation.
 He holds an LL.B.
 Honours degree in Law and Business Management from the University of Glasgow, an LL.M. in Economic Law from the University of Edinburgh, where he passed his dissertation with distinction, and a PhD from Durham University in International Economic Law.